kanishkapal2005/MIRAI-INTERNSHIP/Assignment_2/Readme.md

 While waiting for the AI response, Streamlit displays:

-> Connecting to the multiverse!......
+> Connecting to your friend!......

 This provides a better user experience.